 Using a dehydrator can be very easy and does not require much time or effort.
 You will need to follow a few simple steps and you will have delicious onions that can be used as toppings for salads or other foods.

 The first step is to peel and cut onion into thin slices.
-Using a sharp knife, cut up the onion into about ⅛ inch thick pieces.
+Using a sharp knife, cut up the onion into about โ inch thick pieces.

 Next, place the sliced onions onto dehydrator trays.
 You will want to place them in a single layer so they do not overlap.
 If you are using more than one tray, it is a good idea to put a piece of parchment paper on each tray to help keep the onions from falling through the holes in the tray or sticking to the tray's surface.

-After all your onions are on the trays, set your dehydrator at 125 degrees Fahrenheit and let it run until all the water has been removed from your onions, the drying time can take anywhere from four hours to overnight, depending on how much moisture was in your onions when you started dehydrating them.
+After all your onions are on the trays, set your dehydrator at 125 degrees Fahrenheit and let it run until all the water has been removed from your onions.
+The drying time usually runs 8 to 12 hours.
+Depending on how much moisture was in your onions when you started dehydrating them.
 The temperature may vary depending on your dehydrator's instructions.

 When they are finished drying, store them in a jar with a lid and condition them to ensure there isn't excess moisture.